Miriam Makeba: Childhood and family

 Zenzile Miriam Makeba was born on 4 March 1932 in the black township of Prospect, near Johannesburg, as the only child of her father and the sixth of her mother.
 Her Xhosa father, Caswell Makeba, was a teacher; he died when she was six years old.
 Her Swazi mother, Christina Makeba, was a domestic worker; she had previously separated from her first husband and met and married Caswell shortly afterwards.
 Makeba later said that before she was conceived, her mother had been warned that any future pregnancy could be fatal.
 Neither Miriam nor her mother seemed likely to survive after a difficult labour and delivery.
-Miriam's grandmother, who attended the birth, often muttered uzenzile, a Xhosa word that means "you brought this on yourself", to Miriam's mother during her recovery, which inspired her to give her daughter the name "Zenzile".
+Miriam's grandmother, who attended the birth, often muttered u z enz ile, a Xhosa word that means "you brought this on yourself", to Miriam's mother during her recovery, which inspired her to give her daughter the name "Zenzile".

 When Makeba was eighteen days old, her mother was arrested and sentenced to a six-month prison term for selling umqombothi, a homemade beer brewed from malt and cornmeal.
 The family could not afford the small fine required to avoid a jail term, and Miriam spent the first six months of her life in jail.
 (Note: South Africa had complex alcohol regulations which prohibited black South Africans from brewing alcohol, or from consuming it anywhere except beer halls run by local governments.
 Illegal brewing and consumption was common.
 The restrictions on consumption were largely removed in the 1960s; the state monopoly on production remained.)
 By the time of her mother's release from prison, Makeba's father, who had been having difficulty finding work as a teacher, had obtained a job as a clerk at the Shell Oil Company in Nelspruit (now Mbombela) and the family moved along with him accordingly.
 After her father's death she moved to the house of her maternal grandmother in Riverside Township outside of Pretoria, along with her siblings and cousins, while her mother worked for white families in Johannesburg to support the family.